fuzziqersoftware/memwatch/README.md

 - `pause`: Pauses the target process.
 - `unpause` or `resume`: Unpauses the target process.
 - `signal <signum>`: Sends the Unix signal `signum` to the target process.
 See the signal(3) manual page for a list of signals.
-- `regs`: Reads the register state for all threads in the target process.
-If the process is not paused, thread registers might not represent an actual overall state of the process at any point in time.
-- `wregs <thread_id> <value> <reg>`: Writes `value` to `reg` in one thread of the target process. `thread_id` should match one of the thread IDs shown by the regs command.
-- `stacks [size]`: Reads `size` bytes from the stack of each thread.
-If not given, `size` defaults to 0x100 (256 bytes).
-This won't provide a consistent snapshot of the process' state unless it's paused.
-- `run <filename> [+l<start_label_name>] [+s<stack_size>] [+w] [+r] [+n]`: Assembles the given assembly code (from the file) and runs it in a new thread in the target process.
-The file must be written in Intel syntax, and only common opcodes are supported.
-If `+l` is given, execution will start at the given label; otherwise it will start at the label `start`.
-If `+s` is given, the value will be rounded up to a page boundary, and that much memory will be allocated for the thread's stack; if `+s` is not given, the default stack size is 4KB.
-If `+w` is given, the memory used for the executable code will also be writable.
-If `+r` is given, memwatch will print the thread's register values when it terminates.
-If `+n` is given, memwatch will not wait for the thread to terminate, and will not deallocate its code and stack space.
-Without this option, memwatch will wait until the thread terminates or until memwatch receives a SIGINT (Ctrl+C), in which case it will terminate the thread and free its memory.

 ## Search types
 memwatch supports searching for the following types of variables.
 Any type except 'str' may be prefixed by the letter 'r' to perform reverse-endian searches (that is, to search for big-endian values on a little-endian architecture, or vice versa).